01star/git_101/README.md

-# Demo
+# Git 101
     Some changes were made ...

 ## Sub-Header

-    some more test here
+    some more text here
     this was added after cloning the repo to the local machine ...